smarie/python-parsyfiles/README.md

 It also knows how to convert a dictionary into an object, as long as the object constructor contains the right information about expected types.
 For example in the example above, the constructor has explicit PEP484 annotations `x: float, y: float, op: str, expected_result: float`.

-So let's give it a try.
-Our test data folder looks like this:
+So let's try to parse instances of `ExecOpTest` from various files.
+Our test data folder looks like this (available in the [project sources](https://github.com/smarie/python-simple-file-collection-parsing-framework/tree/master/parsyfiles/test_data)):

 ```bash
 ./demo/simple_objects